GREEKC/hackathon-marseille/project_descriptions/interfacing_ReMap/README.md

 ## State fo the ReMap resource

 ## How to plug REST to ReMap/Laravel
+- Ask Aziz & Thomas
+- Which tool to use

 ## Which REST queries to make ?
+Ask users, and list below the queries.
+- Fetch all available datasets given a TF name
+- Fetch all available datasets given a Biotype name

 ## Expected attendees
  - Benoit Ballester